sanidhyakr18/potential-hack/README.md

 ## Introduction

 The app is developed using the [ML Kit Quickstart app](https://github.com/googlesamples/mlkit.git).

-The WebApp s developed using OpenCV, TensorFlow ,OpenPose and Mediapipe.
+The WebApp is developed using OpenCV, TensorFlow, OpenPose and Mediapipe.

 We have documented the points of a person who is performing a certain activity as our model.
 Using the points we can check how similar a test video is to that particular activity.

-e.g. How close are you to performing Kohli's cover drive to perfection
+e.g. How close are you to performing Virat Kohli's cover drive to perfection

 ## Releases